-A217 toucan crossing works
+A217 toucan crossing works - update 11 May

 We are providing a toucan crossing on the A217 Brighton Road in Banstead for pedestrians and cyclists.
 The purpose of the scheme is to provide a safer means of crossing a busy dual carriageway which separates the residential areas of Banstead and Nork from the centre of Banstead.
 The scheme is in response to a petition to provide a safe crossing of the A217 Brighton Road near Burgh Wood.